 Our business, financial condition, and results of operations have been, and may continue to be, affected by various economic factors.
-Reduced access to credit may adversely affect the ability of consumers to purchase our products.
+In certain markets, deterioration in the economic environment as a result of the COVID-19 pandemic has led to reduced consumer and business spending, including by our customers, and continued deterioration, whether due to the COVID-19 pandemic or other factors, may lead to further reduced consumer and business spending.
+It may also cause customers to shift their spending to products that we either do not sell or that generate lower profitability for us.
+Further, reduced access to credit may adversely affect the ability of consumers to purchase our products.
 This potential reduction in access to credit may adversely impact our ability to offer customers credit card financing through third-party credit providers on terms similar to those offered currently, or at all.
-In addition, economic conditions, including decreases in access to credit, may result in financial difficulties, leading to restructuring, bankruptcies, liquidations and other unfavorable events for our customers, which may adversely impact our industry, business, and results of operations.
+In addition, economic conditions, including decreases in access to credit and the effects of the COVID-19 pandemic, have resulted, and may continue to result, in financial difficulties, leading to restructuring, bankruptcies, liquidations and other unfavorable events for our customers, which may adversely impact our industry, business, and results of operations.